MikeMalec/ProgrammingMeetupsAndroid/README.md

 This app lets users create programming events.
 After event creation, it is displayed on the map.
 Other users can join the event and its conversation.
 ProgrammingMeetupsApi is a repository that contains backend code for this app written in node js express.
+This project contains unit tests and ui tests.

 Below few screenshots from the app